Product Support & Resources

 • Possible permanent damage to the fan motor

-If your new Honeywell air purifier seems unusually loud or blows very little air during first use, immediately turn it off and verify that all filter packaging has been removed.
+If your new Honeywell Air Purifier seems unusually loud or blows very little air during first use, immediately turn it off and verify that all filter packaging has been removed.

 Remove the Filters